matrix-org/matrix-spec-proposals/proposals/4080-cryptographic-identities.md

 events sent to this endpoint.
 Homeservers should reject any event which isn’t properly signed by the client.

 Events sent to this endpoint are processed in the order they are received.
 A homeserver should check the validity of each event before sending it to the room.
-This includes verifying the signature of the event matches the pseudoID found in the `sender` field of the event.
+This includes verifying the signature of the event matches the cryptoID found in the `sender` field of the event.
 If the event is for a `remote` invite or join, the relevant `/send_invite` or `/send_join` over federation should be performed prior to adding the event to the room.